When marketers roll out international digital marketing campaigns—in completely different languages and cultures—the questions soon begin to pile up.

 Report on the right data—and be consistent

-For example, one of our clients operates in a highly-commoditized sector with little to no brand loyalty, so measuring brand impressions over time is a valuable KPI.
+For example, one of our clients operates in a highly commoditized sector with little to no brand loyalty, so measuring brand impressions over time is a valuable KPI.
 It can reveal where digital marketing investments will deliver the strongest return.

-For one of our clients in the travel and hospitality industry, we create customized reports broken down by market, and then pivot by language.
-A report showed us that 10% of revenue came from German speakers.
+For one of our clients in the travel and hospitality industry, we create customized reports that are broken down by market, and then pivot by language.
+One report showed us that 10% of revenue came from German speakers.
 We dove into that data to examine the volume of traffic and conversions (to evaluate the ROI), as well as where and when people are searching (so we could understand how to target them effectively).